55+ Of House & Home’s Best Christmas Trees

-Nothing says Christmas quite like a magnificent tree decked out with all the trimmings.
-From minimalist boughs with a winter-white palette to grand sugar plum trees, the best House & Home Christmas trees are those that reflect the homeowners’ personalities, sometimes in new and unexpected ways.
-Click through for some of our favorites from the archives.
+Nothing says Christmas quite like a magnificent tree dressed for the season.
+From minimalist boughs with a winter-white palette to grand trees with a curated mix of ornaments, H&H’s best Christmas trees are those that reflect the homeowners’ personalities.
+Get inspired below!

 In this charming heritage dining room, a soaring tree illuminated with simple lights offers instant coziness.
 “For me, the holidays are about clementines, natural boughs and greenery that make the house smell wonderful,” says homeowner and designer Cynthia Zamaria.